 - Emphasis on teaching.
 A teaching institution, Massachusetts General Hospital is committed to educating patients, physicians and nurses about heart disease.
 Our clinicians also share new scientific discoveries and innovations in patient care with others through national conferences and publications

 Call the Massachusetts General Hospital Corrigan Minehan Heart Center outpatient access nurse at 866-MGH-8910

-U.S. News & World Report ranks the Mass General Heart Center fifth among U.S. hospitals.
+U.S. News & World Report ranks the Mass General Corrigan Minehan Heart Center in the top 10 among U.S. hospitals.